yunxuxiaoyan/seminarISE/data preprocessing/README.md

 # data pre-processing
-This file presents detail data preprocessing step of the book recommender.
+This file presents detail data preprocessing steps of the project.
 There are in total 30 original turtle files in the dataset, which can be downloaded in https://lod.b3kat.de/doc/download/.
 We shorten the name of the original files as "part0.ttl" to "part30.ttl".